Lisa Marie Varon: Women's Championship reigns (2002–2004)

 Varon returned to the renamed World Wrestling Entertainment (WWE) as Victoria on the July 7, 2002 episode of Sunday Night Heat, in an angle with Trish Stratus, who Victoria claimed had betrayed her when they worked together as fitness models.
 The storyline had her character become a demented, sadistic villainess, as she and Stratus feuded for months.
 Her first pay-per-view match came at No Mercy, where she was defeated by Stratus.
 The following month at Survivor Series, Victoria defeated Stratus with a Snap Suplex in a hardcore match, to win the WWE Women's Championship for the first time.
 Victoria would go on to successfully retain her championship against Stacy Keibler, with the debut of her finishing move, the Widows Peak.
 The following night on Raw, Victoria was attacked in the ring by Stratus.
 Steven Richards came to her aid, establishing an on-screen relationship between Victoria and Richards.
-At Armageddon, Victoria began using the entrance theme "All The Things She Said" by t.A.T.u.
+At Armageddon, Victoria began using the entrance theme "All the Things She Said" by t.A.T.u.
 She defeated Stratus and Jacqueline to retain the WWE Women's Championship in a triple threat match.

 Victoria continued to feud with Trish Stratus into 2003, competing against her in successful title defenses and mixed tag team matches, during which Victoria teamed with Richards.
 At WrestleMania XIX, Victoria dropped the Women's Championship back to Stratus during a Triple Threat match that also involved Jazz.
+She also faced wrestling legend and WWE Hall of Famer The Fabulous Moolah on September 15, 2003, in a losing effort.
 Throughout the rest of the year, Victoria was involved in matches against other Divas, such as participating in a Fatal Four-Way match for the Women's Championship at Judgment Day, and defeating Lita in the first women's steel cage match in WWE history on November 24.
 Victoria also defeated Ivory in a number one contender's match for the Women's Championship on the last episode of Sunday Night Heat of 2003.
 After the match, Women's Champion Molly Holly struck Victoria in the head with the title belt.